HyperOOP/hyperoop/README.md

 An application consists of states that are managed by action classes organized as a tree, and a view that defines a user interface.
 Every time a state changes, HyperOOP creates a new virtual DOM and uses it to update the actual DOM.

-### `Action` class and state
+### `Actions` class and state

-First you need to define a class of actions, inherited from HyperOOP `Action` class.
+First you need to define a class of actions, inherited from HyperOOP `Actions` class.
 Let's see how this is implemented on the example of the [counter](https://github.com/HyperOOP/hyperoop-examples/blob/master/counter/src/index.tsx):

 ```TypeScript
 class Counter extends ui.Actions<{count: number}> {}
 ```

-As you see, the parameter of the class `ui.Action` is type of our counter state: `{count: number}`.
+As you see, the parameter of the class `ui.Actions` is type of our counter state: `{count: number}`.
 Then after instantiating `Counter` we may use the memeber `State` for accessing `count`:

 ```TypeScript
 const counter = new Counter({ count: 0 });